kcummings/kgrep/README.md

 - **comment=?** This value designates the beginning of a comment.
 Default is "#".

-- **ScannerFS=?** Only used in Scanner mode.
+- **OFS=?** Only used in Scanner mode.
 The scanned tokens are "glued" together with the value of this option.
-Default is "\n".
+Default is "".
+This can be a string of characters.

 Caution: You can get unexpected results if you are not careful when using Control Options.
 For example, setting comment=~ still allows default delim=~ so the Command "comment=~; a~b" is interpreted as a Normal Command but becomes just "a" since "~b" is now a comment and the expected replacement doesn't take effect.
 No change occurs to the source inputs.